AdobeDocs/campaign-classic.en/help/reporting/using/about-cubes.md

     * personalizing the measures and indicators used,
     * offering interactive analysis tools to users with a non-technical background.

-   For more on this, refer to [Use cubes to explore data](../../reporting/using/using-cubes-to-explore-data.md).
+   For more on this, refer to [Using cubes to explore data](../../reporting/using/using-cubes-to-explore-data.md).

 1. Build a query using data calculated and aggregated in a Cube.
 1. Identify populations and reference them in lists.